 - Approval to establish Industrial Affiliates Programs (IAPs) must be requested from the Vice President for Research and the originating investigator's department/college/school Dean, or Head Administrator.
 IAPs that violate the rights and privileges of faculty or students, or impair the education of students or restricts their subsequent career choices will not be approved.
-Please see Instructions for Requesting Approval to Establish IAP at UT-Austin.
+Please see Instructions for Establishing Industrial Affiliates Programs at UT-Austin.
+(PDF)

 - Access to membership in Industrial Affiliates Programs (IAPs) should be available equally to all companies prepared to meet the obligations of membership as set forth by each program, subject to constraints of program size and programmatic focus.
 Industrial Affiliates Programs can offer facilitated access to UT Austin's research programs and to relevant faculty and students.
 However, non-member companies must not be excluded from access to such resources, although the access by non-member companies may be in less convenient forms.